 - 250 grams cream cheese Regular or light, cut into smaller pieces

-- 3 tbsp. sour cream or mayonnaise regular or light
+- 3 tablespoons sour cream or mayonnaise regular or light

 - 150 grams smoked salmon chopped into smaller pieces

-In the jar of your Vitamix or other blender or food processor, add the cream cheese, smoked salmon, sour cream or mayonnaise, green onions, dill, lemon juice and cayenne pepper.
+- In your food processor, add the cream cheese, smoked salmon, sour cream or mayonnaise, green onions, dill, lemon juice and cayenne pepper.

-Pour dip into a bowl and add the reserved smoked salmon, green onions and dill.
-Stir well, adjust seasoning if needed.
+- Transfer the dip into a bowl and add the reserved smoked salmon, green onions and dill.
+Stir well, taste and adjust seasoning if needed.